Other evidence aside, the apostles choosing to flee to Galilee in the way supposed is highly implausible.

 After Jesus’s arrest, Peter stayed in Jerusalem, specifically following the events of Jesus from a distance, and ultimately denying being a disciple of Jesus’s multiple times because of it.

-• This is unlikely to have been lyingly invented;2 memory is a far more likely source.
+• Peter's denying Christ is unlikely to have been lyingly invented;2 memory is a far more likely source for the account.

 We read in Jn 18:15 — “Simon Peter was following Jesus, and so was another disciple”, listing off several detail about this disciple.1 This is relevant because John was a competent history which aimed to getting things right, and grounded its reports in eyewitness testimony.
 [All forthcoming] This was very much an opportunity to preserve a tradition wherein the apostles fled to Galilee, and yet instead it matches the unanimous attestation that the apostles stayed in Jerusalem.